 The smaller, personal computers usually have a limited number of accessory sockets provided on the motherboard.
 These few sockets are spaced closely together, typically on one inch centers.
-Because of the closeness of spacing, heretofore it has not been practical to consider placing a high data capacity fixed disk drive in the narrow space provided for a plug-in accessory board.
+Because of the closeness of spacing, heretofore it has not been practical to con-U.S. Pat.
+No. 4,396,959, now U.S. Pat.
+No. Re.
+20 sider placing a high data capacity fixed disk drive in the narrow space provided for a plug-in accessory board.
 Other computers provide very little space for additional peripheral equipment, and what space there is must be used to full advantage.

-A hitherto unsolved need has therefore arisen for a high data storage capacity (ten megabytes or greater), high performance, very low power consuming fixed disk drive having a sufficiently thin height dimension so that the drive will be able to fit within the small rectangular space allotted in a small computer systems.
+A hitherto unsolved need has therefore arisen for a high data storage capacity (ten megabytes or greater), high performance, very low power consuming fixed disk drive having a sufficiently thin height dimension so that the drive will be able to fit within narrower rectangular spaces than heretofore occupied by disk drives as found in small computer systems.